What is the Case Competition all about?

 Participants must be full time students at the institution they represent.
 Please note: Full time students who are also employed in professional leadership positions are not eligible to compete.
 Exceptions will be reviewed by the CLARION Executive Board on an individual basis.
 Requests for an exception must be submitted by January 31, 2015.

 Participants may only compete Once.
 Teams must be comprised of new participants annually.
+National participants can send only one team to the competition.

 Local Retreat attendance is mandatory for every team member on the University of Minnesota campuses.
 We recommend that each University host their own retreat to support participating students from your institution.
 If you would like general information on how the U of M hosts this event please contact the CLARION Board at firstname.lastname@example.org.